krateoplatformops/oasgen-provider/README.md

 When the provider cannot find a specified `identifier` or `additionalStatusField` in the OAS response schema, it employs a **string fallback** mechanism for that status fields:
 1. The OASGen Provider logs a warning indicating that the field was not found in the OAS response.
-2. It generates thhat specific status field with `type: string` as a safe default.
+2. It generates that specific status field with `type: string` as a safe default.

 #### Kubernetes API Server Validation example